Top 15 Bihari wedding songs

 As named, the ceremony sees the rice grinding ritual on the morning of the wedding.
 It is done by the groom’s mother on a silbatta.
 She ties the rice on her chunni/pallu and grinds it manually.
 Next is Imli Ghutai, is done by the groom’s maternal uncle to shove away the veil eye or the burinazar.
 In this ritual, the groom’s uncle offers betel nut to the groom.
 The groom places the nut between his teeth and it is thenafter consumed by the groom’s mother.

-On the wedding day rituals
+On the day of Wedding rituals in Bihar

 Paricchavan ritual